Hibis5946/Image-forensics-and-similarity-analysis-of-the-haunted-places-dataset-using-NASA-JPL-ImageSpace/README.md

-Enable ImageSpace : Run the setup script to finalize the configuration:
+# Enable ImageSpace : Run the setup script to finalize the configuration:
-✅Run the setup script to finalize the configuration:
+# Run the setup script to finalize the configuration:
 <br>cd ~/image_space/scripts/deploy
 <br>sh ./imagespace/enable-imagespace.sh